-Observations from the microwave imagers SSM/I and AMSR-E are assimilated using an all-sky approach which unifies clear-sky, cloudy, and precipitation-affected radiances in one observation operator, using RTTOV-SCATT for the radiative transfer, which is capable of modelling the effects of multiple scattering from hydrometeors.
-These observations are assimilated only over oceans, and only for latitudes equatorward of $60^{\circ}$ .
+Observations from the microwave imagers and sounders can be assimilated using an all-sky approach which unifies clear-sky, cloudy, and precipitation-affected radiances in one observation operator, using RTTOV-SCATT for the radiative transfer, which is capable of modelling the effects of multiple scattering from hydrometeors.
+At 37r3, the microwave imagers TMI and SSMIS are actively assimilated, and at 38r1, channel 4 of AMSU-A will also be assimilated in the all-sky framework.
+Observations are assimilated only over oceans, and only for latitudes equatorward of 60° (40° for AMSU-A).